Ansible Role exoscale_vm

 exoscale_vm__disk_size

-The disk size in GBs.
-Has to be higher than 10.
-Note that adjusting the disk size currently is currently not supported.
+• The disk size in GBs.
+Must be greater than 10.
+Note that adjusting the disk size is not currently supported.

 exoscale_vm__name